Dabator/Projects/Language_classifier/README.md

-# Language Classification of Words in a Text
+# Language Classification of Words in a Text (PLN)

 ## Overview